Reach the top of your game on this pioneering course where you can undertake original research tailored to your personal career goals.

 A research theme of your choice

 Our MRes differs from traditional masters programmes because it places such a strong emphasis on research skills combined with an extensive independent research project.
+Currently, students have the opportunity to be part of a Coaching and Skill Acquisition research project in conjunction with the RFU.

 You’ll work with our academic team and harness our state-of-the-art facilities to produce groundbreaking research into the sport and exercise discipline of your choice.
 Your findings could make a real difference to the lives of those who take part in sport and exercise – whether at a recreational or elite professional level.